OIDC Basics

 Authorization Request

-Let’s make the same authorization request as the previous one (using the same nonce value for convenience) to Authlete’s /auth/authorization API (message #4).
-Make sure to replace <API Key>, <API Secret> and <Client ID> by your own values generated in the previous step.
+Let’s make the same authorization request as the previous one (using the same nonce value for convenience) to Authlete’s /auth/authorization API (step #5).
+Make sure to replace <Service ID>, <Service Access Token> and <Client ID> by your own values generated in the previous step.

 -H 'Content-Type: application/json' \